 According to his LinkedIn profile Sengupta is a content producer who creates, develops and produces film, TV, digital content and branded entertainment through the business entity Constant Beta Motion Picture Company.

-San Antonio players Kawhi Leonard, Tony Parker, New York Knickerbocker’s star Carmelo Anthony and former NBA player Michael Finley share Executive Producer credits on the documentary.
+NBA players Kawhi Leonard, Tony Parker, Carmelo Anthony and former NBA player Michael Finley share Executive Producer credits on the documentary.

 The scam started during the regular season 2016 and has spilled over into the 2017 NBA Play-offs.
 Stories in the Undefeated (ESPN) and Slam Magazine never mention Arka Sengupta as the producer of the documentary.
 Why is he hiding?
 Arka is the invisible man who hides behind the scene while one of the NBA’s most respected players Kawhi Leonard is made the front man for the scam.